fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## <a name="creating-controller"></a>Creating controller

-After you create project structure, to scaffold controller class, run with  `--controller` command line options
+After you create project structure, to scaffold controller class, run with  `--controller` command line options.
+For example, if `[project-name]` above equals to `test-fano` then you can create controller as follows,

 ```
 $ cd test-fano